-- 10.2 Students are required to attend the viva voce examination on the agreed date unless there are exceptional and unforeseen circumstances, which prevent attendance. - 10.3 The viva voce examination should take place within 3 calendar months of the examiners receiving the thesis. - 10.4 RASC shall ensure that all examinations are conducted, and the recommendations of the examiners are presented, wholly in accordance with the University's regulations.
-In any instance where RASC is made aware of failure to comply with all the procedures of the examination process, it may declare the examination null and void and appoint new examiners. - 10.5 RASC (or its Chair, acting on behalf of the sub-committee) shall make a decision on the reports and recommendation(s) of the examiners in respect of the student.
+- 9.2 Students are required to attend the viva voce examination on the agreed date unless there are exceptional and unforeseen circumstances, which prevent attendance. - 9.3 The viva voce examination should take place within 3 calendar months of the examiners receiving the thesis. - 9.4 RASC shall ensure that all examinations are conducted, and the recommendations of the examiners are presented, wholly in accordance with the University's regulations.
+In any instance where RASC is made aware of failure to comply with all the procedures of the examination process, it may declare the examination null and void and appoint new examiners. - 9.5 RASC (or its Chair, acting on behalf of the sub-committee) shall make a decision on the reports and recommendation(s) of the examiners in respect of the student.
 The power to confer the degree shall rest with RASC, acting on behalf of Academic Board of the University of Wolverhampton.

-Guidelines - Assessment Criteria for the Degree award of Professional Doctorate
+Guidelines - Assessment Criteria for Medical Doctorate Degrees

-The following criteria are used to assess research degrees, and examiners will need to be satisfied that:
+The following criteria are used in assessing MD student research, and examiners will need to be satisfied that:

-- a) the student has met the learning outcomes for the award submitted. - b) the presentation of the thesis is satisfactory, and the standard of written English and academic communication is appropriate to the discipline and the level of award. - the student has demonstrated, where appropriate, good research practice, and conformity with the ethics, legal and safety requirements, as set out by the University. - d) the student has a satisfactory knowledge of the background literature and is able to relate the project to existing scholarship and research in the field. - e) the thesis is the student's own work and is presented in a satisfactory manner (grammar, punctuation, spelling, clarity of expression, logical argument, and appropriate language). - f) the thesis contains technical apparatus (abstract, preface and acknowledgements, footnotes, references, appendices, statistical tables, diagrams, illustrations, bibliography) set out according to the conventions of the field of study. - g) the MPhil thesis displays appropriate evidence of: - originality and independent critical judgement and; - demonstrates an understanding of research methods appropriate to the chosen field; - h) the PhD thesis displays appropriate evidence of: - · originality and independent critical judgement and; - constitutes a contribution to subject knowledge in the research field;
+- the student has met the learning outcomes for the award submitted. - the presentation of the thesis is satisfactory, and the standard of written English and academic communication is appropriate to the discipline and the level of award. - the student has demonstrated, where appropriate, good research practice, and conformity with the ethics, legal and safety requirements, as set out by the University. - the student has a satisfactory knowledge of the background literature and is able to relate the project to existing scholarship and research in the field. - the thesis is the student's own work and is presented in a satisfactory manner (grammar, punctuation, spelling, clarity of expression, logical argument, and appropriate language). - the thesis contains technical apparatus (abstract, preface and acknowledgements, footnotes, references, appendices, statistical tables, diagrams, illustrations, bibliography) set out according to the conventions of the field of study. - the MD thesis displays appropriate evidence of: - originality and independent critical judgement; and - constitutes a contribution to subject knowledge in the research field.